humdrum-tools/vhv-documentation/filter/composite/index.md

 {% include display-vhv-link.html link="https://verovio.humdrum.org/?file=bach-wtc-fugues/wtc2f08.krn&filter=composite%20-l55" %}

 <a name="option-L"></a>
+Try changinge the 55% value in the above text to change the size of the original score.
 Alternatively, the `-L` option can be used to shrink the composite analysis:

 {% include verovio.html
 	source="basicExample5"